 Our CEO Raina Summerson:

-We are monitoring all our services and receiving regular updates from managers and staff on their well-being and that of the people they support.
+We are monitoring all our services and receiving regular updates from managers and team members on their well-being and that of the people they support.
 I would like to reassure people that we have robust policies and procedures in place, including business continuity and contingency planning with our public sector health and social care partners and the government’s Covid-19 Action Plan for Adult Social Care is kept under review.

 Agincare care staff are given comprehensive social care training from our training partner Training Now that includes correct usage of PPE.